binerogroup/documentation/regions-and-availability-zones.rst

 The solution to this is to assign a floating IP in both zones (which should only be linked to resources that are located in the same zone) and have a DNS record that could be re-pointed or to use a global load balancer (see below) to send the request to a zone that is currently working.

-This would in turn require you to use more than a single internal subnet as your networking would otherwise send your traffic to the virtual router that has the default route setup (which would be located in one of the AZs).
-More on this in the `virtual router segment </networking/virtual-router/index>`_ in this documentation.
+This would in turn require you to use more than a single internal subnet as your networking would otherwise send your traffic to the router that has the default route setup (which would be located in one of the AZs).
+More on this in the `router segment </networking/router/index>`_ in this documentation.

 Availability zones and storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^